atlas-brown/slowpoke/INSTRUCTIONS.md

 # Overview

-The paper makes the following claims on pg.
-2 (Comments to AEC reviewers after `:`):
+The paper makes the following contributions on pg.
+2:

 * **Slowpoke**: the system for accurate what-if analysis of throughput optimizations in complex microservice architectures.